Have you always considered dabbling in the long-range hunting scenario?

 - Many hunters do not participate in long-range hunting as they chose to follow Fair Chase ethics.
 Fair Chase clearly states that a hunter or shooter shouldn’t have an extremely unfair advantage over the game he/she is hunting.
 The technology used during the hunting is opposite to the ethics and strongly suggests having an unfair advantage over the animals.

 - Most hunters and shooters always aim for a clean and quick kill, which requires hitting the animal precisely on a specific area.
-When one wishes to do this from several hundred yards, their chances of giving the animal a slow and painful death increases; these animals might not even die in several cases.
-If one is shooting a short-range, they can track down, run and finish the job, but with this type, the animal will continue living an impaired life.
+When one wishes to do this from several hundred yards, their chances of giving the animal a slow and painful death increase; these animals might not even die in several cases.
+If one is shooting at short-range, they can track down, run and finish the job, but with this type, the animal will continue living an impaired life.

 - All hunters who oppose this method say that long-range hunting is a departure from old traditional hunting values.
 The opportunity for the game to know that it’s being pursued adds the thrill and gives them a second chance while they are at it.